scholarslab/scholarslab.github.io/collections/_people/rachel-devorah-trapp.md

 roles:
 - Praxis Fellow, 2015-2016
 ---
+Rachel Devorah Trapp was a 2015-2016 Praxis Fellow.
+During that role, her bio text was:

 Rachel Devorah Trapp is a composer and digital art archivist.
 Her context-specific works for performance and installation crystallize in sound the habits of being: the daily patterns of ineffable exchange that bind our individual lives together.